johndevs/gradle-vaadin-plugin/README.md

 The following tasks are available in the plugin

 * ``createVaadinComponent`` - Creates a new Vaadin Component.
+* ``createVaadinComposite`` - Creates a new Vaadin Composite for use with VisualDesigner.
 * ``createVaadinProject`` - Creates a new Vaadin Project.
 * ``createVaadinTheme`` - Creates a new Vaadin Theme
 * ``createVaadinWidgetsetGenerator`` - Creates a new widgetset generator for optimizing the widgetset